groue/GRMustache/README.md

 Lambdas and helpers
 -------------------

-Consider that, in the following template, you wish the `link` sections to be rendered as hyperlinks:
+Imagine that, in the following template, you wish the `link` sections to be rendered as hyperlinks:

 	<ul>
 	  {{#people}}